Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ICLR 2020] A THEORETICAL ANALYSIS OF THE NUMBER OF SHOTS IN FEW-SHOT LEARNING
     * Analysis on Prototypical Networks, result is not significant, however we can have a look into the analysis
+    * Analysis the pheonomenia that when training shot missmatch the eval shot, the protonet's perform will degenerate.
+    * The review score is 8, 6, 6.
+I am little argue with the result, for train on small shot then eval on large shot could improve the result.
+Furthermore, only 0.X% improvement or versus could casued by some other reasons, such like random seed, initializations, so I am little double with the results.

 ### Special
 #### Unsorted